An Innovative Approach to Financing

 Normally, when a values-driven non-profit social enterprise needs a large influx of capital to purchase property and expand its operations, it has three options: wait to raise all of the necessary funds from donors and foundations; approach a conventional lender, often a trying and unsuccessful process; or, seek funding from both sources, a time-consuming and also challenging process.

 Last year, when Common Market Philadelphia, needed to expand their operations, RSF was able to assist them with an innovative combination of both debt financing and philanthropic support.
-This unique approach provided Common Market with the financing they needed in just a matter of months, financing they could not have received from a conventional lender.
+They did make a video and buy viewers from themarketingheaven.com as it is among the very few companies which use legal ways of delivering optimum results and needless to say, their this tactic worked wonders.
+The RSFs unique approach also provided Common Market with the financing they needed in just a matter of months, financing they could not have received from a conventional lender.